Ryan Kerrigan: 2014

 On January 2, 2014, Kerrigan underwent arthroscopic surgery to repair his torn ligament in his knee.
 On May 2, 2014, the Washington Redskins exercised the fifth-year option of Kerrigan's rookie contract, which would keep him on roster throughout the 2015 season for $7.03 million.
 Head coach Jay Gruden named Kerrigan and Brian Orakpo the starting outside linebackers to start the regular season, along with inside linebackers Keenan Robinson and Perry Riley.

 On September 19, 2014, Kerrigan recorded four solo tackles and had a career-high four sacks on quarterback Chad Henne during the Redskins' 41–10 victory against the Jacksonville Jaguars in Week 2.
 In Week 6, he collected a season-high nine combined tackles and was credited with half a sack in a 30–20 loss at the Arizona Cardinals.
 He started in all 16 games in 2014 and recorded 64 combined tackles (51 solo), a career-high 13.5 sacks, five forced fumbles, and a pass deflection.
 He became the Redskins' sixth all-time franchise sack leader with 38 total sacks.
 On December 31, 2014, the Washington Redskins announced the decision to mutually part ways with defensive coordinator Jim Haslett.
+He was ranked 78th by his fellow players on the NFL Top 100 Players of 2015.

 2015

 Kerrigan was named the 78th best player by his peers on the NFL Top 100 Players of 2015.
 On May 20, 2015, Kerrigan underwent arthroscopic surgery on his left knee.

 On July 29, 2015, the Washington Redskins signed Kerrigan to a five-year, $57.50 million contract extension that includes $23.78 million guaranteed and a signing bonus of $16 million.

 Defensive coordinator Joe Barry opted to retain the 3-4 defense and named Kerrigan and Trent Murphy the starting outside linebackers, along with inside linebackers Perry Riley and Keenan Robinson.
 In Week 14, he collected a season-high five combined tackles and made a sack during a 24–21 victory at the Chicago Bears.
 Kerrigan started in all 16 games for the fifth consecutive season and recorded 42 combined tackles (33 solo), 9.5 sacks, three pass deflections, and two forced fumbles.

 The Washington Redskins finished atop of the NFC East with a 9–7 record and earned a playoff berth.
-On January 10, 2016, he made two combined tackles and a pass deflection during the Redskins' 35–18 loss to the Green Bay Packers in the NFC Wildcard Game.
+On January 10, 2016, he made two combined tackles and a pass deflection during the Redskins' 35–18 loss to the Green Bay Packers in the NFC Wild Card Round.